staceyJayneLewis/socialeyes/README.md

 1. Go to the [GitHub repository](https://github.com/staceyJayneLewis/socialeyes)
 2. Locate the Code button above the list of files and click it
 3. Select if you prefer to clone using HTTPS, SSH, or GitHub CLI and click the copy button to copy the URL to your clipboard
-4. Open Git Bash or Terminal
+4. Open Git shell or Terminal
 5. Change the current working directory to the one where you want the cloned directory
 6. In your IDE Terminal, type the following command to clone my repository:
 	- `git clone https://github.com/staceyJayneLewis/socialeyes.git`